zoltraks/energy-core-csharp/README.md

 Energy Core Library
 ===================

-**Energy.Core** is a **.NET** library which boosts your program with static functionality covering various type conversions, database abstraction layer, object mapping and simple application framework.
+**Energy.Core** is a **.NET** class library which boosts your program with functionality covering various type conversions, utility classes, database abstraction layer, object mapping and simple application framework.

-Useful to build simple console applications as well as services, websites or even bigger applications.
+To be used by wide range of applications, services, web or console programs.

 Filled with radioactive rays and made with love for you...

-Designed for all purposes as a set of different classes compiled into one library file.
-It has minimal set of external dependencies and is available for several .NET platform versions.
-Supports old **.NET 2.0** as well as new **.NET Core** platform.

 Installation
 ------------